Generation Models Know Space: Unleashing Implicit 3D Priors for Scene Understanding: Experiments

 This performance divergence across different tasks suggest an informative pattern about when generative priors help most.
 We observe notable gains in grounding and spatial QA, where the implicit 3D structural awareness extracted from the generative backbone acts as a robust spatial anchor, which helps reduce the spatial ambiguity of standard MLLMs (see Fig.~\ref{fig: consistency&attn}(b)).
 The slight CIDEr drop in Scan2Cap may indicate a semantic-geometry trade-off: emphasizing structural cues may weaken fine-grained lexical details.
 Our Adaptive Gated Fusion aims to balance this by token-wise weighting between the two streams.

-Notably, in contrast to prevailing state-of-the-art methods that rely on heavy geometric supervision \cite{huang2025} via external 3D teachers \cite{wang2025vggt} or curated 3D-heavy datasets \cite{zhou2025llava}, our improvements are achieved entirely without explicit 3D annotations.
+Notably, in contrast to prevailing state-of-the-art methods that rely on heavy geometric supervision \cite{huang2025} via external 3D teachers \cite{wang2025vggt}, BEV reconstruction targets rendered from depth and camera poses \cite{wang2025ross3d}, or curated 3D-heavy datasets \cite{zhou2025llava}, our improvements are achieved entirely without explicit 3D annotations.
+In particular, while the reconstruction-based Ross3D~\cite{wang2025ross3d} attains higher ScanQA and SQA3D scores through its BEV supervision, \model{VEGA-3D} still achieves the best overall average rank and leads on every grounding-oriented metric, suggesting that label-free generative priors are competitive with explicit geometric supervision for localization-centric understanding.
 This conveys a powerful insight: large-scale video generation models, through the pretext of temporal synthesis, have already internalized a robust 3D world model from the vast causality of the natural world.
 By repurposing these models as Latent World Simulators, we bypass the data-scarcity bottleneck posed by 3D-specific labels.
-This framework offers a highly scalable, data-efficient paradigm, demonstrating that the next frontier for 3D spatial awareness in MLLMs may not lie in more 3D data but in unleashing the latent physical priors already dormant within generative foundations.
+This framework offers a highly scalable, data-efficient paradigm, demonstrating that the next frontier for 3D spatial awareness in MLLMs may not lie in more 3D data but in unleashing the physical priors already dormant within generative foundations.